skip navigation 1-800-4-ALFRED (425-3733)

 Graduation Requirements

-Successfully complete all courses in the prescribed 10-semester program at a minimum cumulative index of 2.5, which is equivalent to a "C+" average.
+A student must successfully complete all courses in the prescribed program and earn a minimum cumulative index of 2.0.

 Required Equipment

 All students in both the architecture and interior design programs are required to purchase a computer in addition to other equipment.
-Typically the costs of these purchases can be covered using financial aid.
+Typically, the costs of these purchases can be covered using financial aid.
 Please consult a financial aid counselor for further details.
-A tier 3 or 4 computer is required for students entering this degree program.
+A tier 3 laptop computer is required, and a tier 4 laptop computer is recommended, for students entering this degree program.
 Laptop specifications are available at www.alfredstate.edu/required-laptops

 Architecture - BArch Degree